 Today it usually takes a lot more to get an investment of that size, but in the 70s, the two police officers were good enough. -More so when it turned out that the management of IDV didn't even care about any research and gave the product a go just because they liked it.

 More months of searching for the right marketing strategy and tweaking the recipe to perfection followed.
 And finally, in 1974, Baileys was released.

 After quite the chaotic and rough start, when it seemed Baileys wouldn't make it into the bars and supermarkets at all, suddenly everything happened quickly.
 Within no time, Baileys became a real hit.
 So much so that within only five years, 75 competitors had entered the market.

 If you want to read the whole story, you can find it in the article about the invention of Baileys by David Gluckman in the Irish Times.

-How Baileys got its name > > Some people think - and write online- that Baileys is a product of R & A Bailey & Company.
-That is because it used to be > written on the bottles for a long time.
-However, that's nonsense.
-It was just a marketing gag.
+How Baileys got its name

+Some claim that Baileys is a product of R & A Bailey & Company.
+That is because that company was mentioned on the bottles for a long time.
+However, that's complete nonsense, as it was just a marketing stunt.

 As mentioned, Irish cream itself has no long Irish tradition.
 However, its two main components do.
 Whiskey was invented in Ireland some time during the 13th or 14th century, and dairy products are a large part of the Irish economy.

 So the marketing department tried to give Baileys that vibe of tradition with the somewhat old-fashioned name.